In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 Conditions are actually pretty different this year compared to the last, mainly because schools were closed down during the end of the semester last year, which meant that students had received all the knowledge they were meant to and had attempted all the tests that were conducted during the year, only the main exams couldn’t be undertaken.

-Therefore, teacher/school assessed grades were widely used for high school boards, while for middle and early schooling, direct promotion was made.
+Therefore, teacher/school assessed grades were widely used for high school boards, while the direct promotion was made for middle and early schooling.

-Last year, the method was quite fair as the decision of grading was made using logarithms that used past records, present performance, and teacher’s prediction to draw up a student’s grade.
+Last year, the method was quite fair as grading was made using logarithms that used past records, present performance, and teacher’s prediction to draw up a student’s grade.

 Although there were some critics of the method, the overall picture presented a fair view.